Helical Piers FAQ

 Why do you put helical piers under an existing foundation?

-They are used to underpin homes that are sinking.
-When used in combination with our Tru-lift system homes can be secured to prevent further settling or raised up to the proper height, saving the home from additional structural damage.
+Helical Piers are used to underpin homes that are sinking, saving the home from additional structural damage.
+When used in combination with our Tru-lift system, homes can be secured to prevent further settling or raised up to the proper height.

 Can helical piles be installed in tight spaces?

-Yes, our products can be installed using portable equipment that allows us to install when there are clearance issues that prevent heavier equipment from being used.
+Yes, our products can be installed in tight spaces.
+Our portable equipment allows us to install when there are clearance issues, preventing heavier equipment from being used.

 How deep can helical piers be installed?

 Most are installed between 10 to 25 feet below the soil, but may be required to extend deeper if the required torque is not met.
 We have had some piles installed as deep as 100 feet

 What kind of warranty or guarantee do you offer with your helical piles?